 The experiments were performed in the large wind tunnel at ForWind - University of Oldenburg.
-It is a Göttingen type wind tunnel that can be operated in an open jet and a closed test section configuration.
-The test section length measures $30\,\mathrm{m}$ and the rectangular wind tunnel nozzle $3\,\mathrm{m}$ by $3\,\mathrm{m}$, as shown in Fig. 1 a.
-Wind velocities in the open jet configuration reach up to $32\,\mathrm{ms}^{-1}$.
+It is a Göttingen-type wind tunnel that can be operated in an open jet or a closed test section configuration.
+The test section length measures 30 m, and the rectangular wind tunnel nozzle dimensions of 3 m by 3 m, as shown in Fig. 1 a.
+Wind velocities in the open jet configuration reach up to 32 m s^{-1} .
 Kröger et al. (2018) provide detailed information about the wind tunnel and the optional active grid.
-No active grid was used in the measurement and the turbulence intensity of the inflow was in the order of $0.3\,\%$.
+No active grid was used in the measurement, and the turbulence intensity of the inflow was of the order of 0.3 %.